Raj Bagri, Baron Bagri: Personal life

 in Bagri tribe of India.
-He married Usha Maheshwary in 1954 and they had son Apurv, who took over the running of Metdist, and daughter Amita Birla.
+He married Usha Maheshwary in 1954, and they had two children.

 Bagri died in London on 26 April 2017.

 Honours and arms

 Honours

 He was to the Order of the British Empire as a Commander (CBE) in the 1995 New Year Honours.
 The 1997 New Year Honours list announced that Bagri was to be raised to the peerage, and in February he was gazetted a life peer as Baron Bagri, of Regent's Park in the City of Westminster.
 In 2010, following the enactment of the Constitutional Reform and Governance Act, Bagri gave up his seat in the House of Lords in order to maintain his non-domiciled status for United Kingdom tax purposes.